GSA/piv-guides/_userguides/01_digital_signing.md

 2. Click the **File** tab and select **Info**.
 Then click **View Signatures**.<br/>
 ![View Signature]({{site.baseurl}}/img/word-signature-11.png)

-For either option, you will be able to see the digital signature details in the **Signatures** box.
+For either option, you will be able to see the digital signature details in the **Signatures** box.<br/>
 ![View Signature]({{site.baseurl}}/img/word-signature-17.png)

 <br/>